Identity between Restricted Cauchy Sums for the $q$-Whittaker and Skew Schur Polynomials: Equivalence of two Fredholm determinants by shift of contours

-\end{theorem} In this section we will elaborate the proof of \cref{t31}.
-Comparing the expressions of the two kernels in ~\eqref{p222} and in ~\eqref{t252}, we notice that both of them are written in the double integral forms with the common integrand $g_{a,b}(z,w;m_1,m_2)$, given by \eqref{p223}.
-The only difference between them is the integration contour of $w$: the contour $D$ in $K(m_1,m_2)$ encloses $1/a_j,~j=1,\dots,N$, while $\bar{D}$ in $L(m_1,m_2)$ the origin and the contour of $z$.
-See Fig.\ref{f1}.
+\end{Theorem} In this section, we will elaborate the proof of Theorem~\ref{t31}.
+Comparing the expressions of the two kernels in~\eqref{p222} and in~\eqref{t252}, we notice that both of them are written in the double integral forms with the common integrand $g_{a,b}(z,w;m_1,m_2)$, given by \eqref{p223}.
+The only difference between them is the integration contour of $w$: the contour $D$ in $K(m_1,m_2)$ encloses $1/a_j$, $j=1,\dots,N$, while $\bar{D}$ in $L(m_1,m_2)$ encloses the origin and the contour of $z$.
+See Figure~\ref{f1}.